Frequently Asked Questions

 Curricular Practical Training (CPT): CPT is off-campus work authorization that may be obtained from the International Student Office to accept employment in your academic field.
 You are eligible to apply for CPT once you have maintained your F-1 status for a minimum of one academic year.
 CPT requires that you receive academic credit for the work experience for which you are requesting authorization.

-Economic Hardship: Work permission based on unforeseen severe economic hardship is available to students who have maintained lawful F-1 status for a minimum of one academic year and can demonstrate that they have suffered an unforeseen change in their financial circumstances.
-For more information, please call the OISS at 954-262-7240 to schedule an appointment.
+Economic Hardship: Work permission based on unforeseen severe economic hardship is available to students who have maintained lawful F-1 status for a minimum of one academic year and who can demonstrate that they have suffered an unforeseen change in their financial circumstances.
+For more information, please call the OISS at (954) 262-7240 to schedule an appointment.

 Options for J-1 students

 Academic Training: Academic Training allows students in J-1 status to gain practical experience in their major field of study.
 Academic Training authorization permits you to take a job that is directly related to your field of study and appropriate to your educational level.
-You may apply for academic training either prior to or after completion of studies. and schedule an appointment with an International Student Advisor.
+You may apply for academic training either prior to or after completion of studies.
+Please schedule an appointment with an International Student Advisor for questions regarding academic training.

-All forms of employment (both on-campus and off-campus) are limited to no more than 20 hours per week during the academic year i.e. when school is in session.
-For example, if a student has two jobs and works 12 hours/week at the first job, he may work no more than 8 hours/week at the second job.
+All forms of employment (both on-campus and off-campus) are limited to a maximum of 20 hours per week when school is in session.
+For example, if a student has two jobs and works 12 hours/week at the first job, he may only work up to eight hours/week at the second job.

 Because the U.S. government's definition of "employment" is relatively broad, the vast majority of off-campus professional opportunities will require some form of legal authorization well in advance of participation.
 When in doubt, please make an appointment to meet with an OISS advisor to discuss the nature of your prospective opportunity.